rpdelaney/l4d2-tourney-rules/rules.md

 the lowest score group.
 A bye scores a full point.

 ######2.1.3 Tiebreakers
-Ties will be broken by the following criteria, descending (see [Buchholz-Median tiebreak][2], also known as "Modified Median"):
+Ties will be broken by the following criteria, descending :

 1. The sum of conventional scores of the teams each participant has defeated, excluding the lowest and highest (higher is better).
+This is the [Buchholz-Median tiebreak][2], also known as "Modified Median".
-2. The result of the head-to-head matchup of the tied participants, if applicable.
+2. The sum of conventional scores of the teams each participant has defeated.
+   This is the Sonnenborn-Berger tiebreak.
+3. The team that most recently had more points.
+This is the cumulative tiebreak.

 ######2.1.4 References
 For information on the Swiss System, you can review the following